wilson428/Gershwin/README.md

 	            average = (arr[i-1] + arr[i+1]) / 2
 	            corrected[i] = average

-Here's how it fixes up the Columbia output:
+Here's how it fixes up the Columbia output.
+The red dots are the corrected frequencies and the green dots are the original.

 ![Columbia Symphony Orchestra, Smoothed](./output/images/columbia_smoothed.png)